-Through your computer's start menu search for MIKE URBAN+ and open the application;
+Through your computer's start menu search for MIKE+ and open the application:

-- 1. Create a new water distribution system model by going to File|New and in the dialog that appears, select the model type to be "Water Distribution".
+- Create a new water distribution system model by going to File|New and in the dialog that appears, select the model type to be "Water Distribution".
 (Refer to Figure 10.1).
 Note, you can always change your initial choice of mode which activates/de-activates the appropriate menus afterwards. - 2.
 Select the desired unit system.
 Again, this can be modified later.
 Refer to Chapter 3.1.2 Customizing Unit Environment (p.
-85). - 3.
-Select a database type (SQLite or PostGIS), file path for the database and file path for the MIKE URBAN+ .MUPP file. - 4.
+91). - 3.
+Select a database type (SQLite or PostGIS), file path for the database and file path for the MIKE+ .MUPP file. - 4.
 In the second section 'Coordinate System' of the new module setup form, select a coordinate system (refer to Chapter 2.7 Selecting a Coordinate System (p.
-75)).
-Note, the projection cannot be changed later. - 5.
-Once a projection system has been selected, an additional input section will appear which enables adding a background layer (street map, Google map or country/coastline boundary).

-6. In the last section, add a title and description for the project.
+80)). - Once a projection system has been selected, an additional input section will appear which enables adding a background layer (street map, Google map, WMS server or country/coastline boundary). - 6.
+In the last section, add a title and description for the project.